tomas/needle/README.md

  - `follow_keep_method`      : If enabled, resends the request using the original verb instead of being rewritten to `get` with no data. `false` by default.
  - `follow_if_same_host`     : When true, Needle will only follow redirects that point to the same host as the original request. `false` by default.
  - `follow_if_same_protocol` : When true, Needle will only follow redirects that point to the same protocol as the original request. `false` by default.
+ - `cookie_jar` : When given an object, Needle will store all cookies on redirects.

 Overriding Defaults
 -------------------